evolvingstuff/vdw2/content/posts/how-vitamin-d-fights-neurodegeneration-multiple-sclerosis-alzheimers-dementia-etc.md

 │   ├── TextNode
 │   │   full_match: `vascular dementia.`
 │   │   inner_content: `vascular dementia.`├── TextNode
-│   full_match: `\n Clinical trials investigating the influence of vitamin D supplementation in patients with neurodegenerative diseases are also summarized.
+│   full_match: `\nClinical trials investigating the influence of vitamin D supplementation in patients with neurodegenerative diseases are also summarized.
 The synthesized information will probably provoke an enhanced understanding of the neuroprotective roles of vitamin D in the nervous system and provide therapeutic options for patients with neurodegenerative diseases in the future.\n`
-│   inner_content: `\n Clinical trials investigating the influence of vitamin D supplementation in patients with neurodegenerative diseases are also summarized.
+│   inner_content: `\nClinical trials investigating the influence of vitamin D supplementation in patients with neurodegenerative diseases are also summarized.
 The synthesized information will probably provoke an enhanced understanding of the neuroprotective roles of vitamin D in the nervous system and provide therapeutic options for patients with neurodegenerative diseases in the future.\n`├── FontNode
 │   full_match: `{FONT(size=&quot;16&quot;)}__{ATTACH(inline=&quot;1&quot; id=&quot;19088&quot; icon=&quot;1&quot;)}Download the PDF from VitaminDWiki {ATTACH}__{FONT}`
 │   inner_content: `__{ATTACH(inline=&quot;1&quot; id=&quot;19088&quot; icon=&quot;1&quot;)}Download the PDF from VitaminDWiki {ATTACH}__`
 │   attrs_dict: